 Where did the time go?
 As midterm tests and projects are ending, the focus shifts to final projects and tests that are just around the corner.
 As students will admit, this is the time when any earlier procrastination comes back to haunt them—when suddenly papers, projects, and exams are due practically on the same day.
 There’s a lot of pressure on your student now, stemming from both personal expectations and expectations from you as a parent.
 And of course, there are other factors competing for your student’s attention such as campus life events and end of the semester programs.

 - The Thanksgiving holiday provides a nice break to help your student refocus their energies for the remainder of the semester.
 Still, your student should not put studying and coursework completely aside, as finals are quickly approaching.

 - While your student is home during the Thanksgiving break, be sure to celebrate the semester’s victories and work together to understand challenges.

-- If your student is staying on campus for the Thanksgiving Break, be sure to check ParentNews in November for special programming for students not going home.
-You can also email email@example.com for some suggestions for your student.
+- If your student is staying on campus for the Thanksgiving Break, be sure to check ParentNews in November and Parent & Family Programs Facebook page for special programming for students not going home.
+You can also email email@example.com some suggestions for your student.